 Fractals will automatically appear on a trader’s chart if they choose the fractal indicator.
 A word of caution though:

-- On live charts fractals can sometimes appear on the chart with only 1 candle to the right;
+- On live charts fractals can sometimes appear on the chart with only one candle to the right;

-- This is actually an unconfirmed fractal and it will disappear from the chart if price pierces through that level;
+- A fractal with one candle to the right of it, is an unconfirmed fractal, and it will disappear from the chart if price pierces through that level;

-- Therefore a trader must wait for 2 candles to the right and then the fractal will never ever be removed from the chart.
+- Therefore a trader must wait for two candles to the right and then the fractal will always appear on the chart.

 Use of fractals in strategy

 Many traders use Bill William’s indicator in cooperation with other Bill William’s indicators.
-One of the most used indicators in combinations is the alligator indicator, which is sometimes used as a filter.
+One of the most used indicators in combinations is the Alligator indicator.

-The standard rule formulated by Bill Williams states that all long trade setups are valid if the fractal is above the “alligator’s teeth” (the center average), and all short trade setups are valid if the fractal is below the “alligator’s teeth” (the center average),
+The standard rule formulated by trading fractals Bill Williams states that all long trade setups are valid if the fractal is above the “alligator’s teeth” (the center average), and all short trade setups are correct if the fractal is below the “alligator’s teeth” (the center average),

 If you want to seek more free Forex advice and currency trading tips, then please look at these links:

-The Fractal indicator is a great tool in any trader’s Forex tool box.
+A fractal indicator formula is a great tool in any trader’s Forex tool box.
 One of the reasons why this is such a great item for any Forex trading system is because the indicator has clearly defined rules.
-There is not element of doubt what the fractal level is or should be.
-No, it creates crystal clear horizontal levels and key support and resistance levels.
+There is not the element of the doubt what the fractal level is or should be.
+No, it creates crystal clear horizontal levels and critical support and resistance levels.